Sara-Sundin/My-Portfolio---Project-1/README.md

 ## Code
 - The Javascript for closing navbar from Code Institute
-- Code Institute (I have used small snippets of code in the source code for Love Running and Boardwalk Games projects in the gallery section and contact form.
+- Code Institute - I have used small snippets of code in the source code for Love Running and Boardwalk Games projects in the gallery section and contact form.
 - I have used ChatGPT for problem solving and ideas throughout the project.
 - I received some tips from my mentor, mostly in terms of Bootstrap classes that is used.

 <hr>

+# PERSONAL NOTES ABOUT COMMITS
+From the start of the course I didn't really understand why I was doing the commits and the purpose was not entirely clear to me.
+After a while I started to get the hang of it but it was not until my final mentor session it was explained to me I should write them in imperative, present tense so after this session I have improved on this.
+Since I made the README in GitHub I also did not realise I needed to make proper commits on the README file as well.
+I cannot recall this has been mentioned throughout the course either but after my mentor pointed this out I have made proper commits on the Read Me file as well.
+I kindly ask for the assessors indulgence in this matter and hope you can make the assessment mainly on my commits from the respitory.
+I hope it is obvious looking at the other material of my assignment I always try my hardest.

 # ACKNOWLEDGMENTS
 I want to thank my mentor Rory Patrick who organized to have the final mentor session for the project even though he was on holidays.
 Also a big shout out to the Slack community at Code Institute and the peers who are always eager to help out.